 Car parking is available at various points around the site, also on Cashmere Road.
 Taxis are available from outside the hospital on Cashmere Road.

-A bus stop is located outside the main entrance between entrance 2 and 3.
+A bus stop is located outside the main entrance between entrances 2 and 3 which can be seen on the The Princess Margaret Hospital Map.

 The Princess Margaret Hospital is located on Cashmere Road, near the intersection with Hackthorne Road.